yiwenmo/GradCAM_api_deploy/README.md

     - `gradcam_mo.py`：Executes GradCAM code.
     - static/：Stores static data such as CSS, JavaScript files, etc.
     - templates/：HTML templates are stored in this folder.

+This repository provides all the source code required to build the Docker container and run the GradCAM web service.
+**It is recommended to build the image on a Windows system for compatibility reasons.**